mocklis/mocklis.docs/source/introduction/index.rst

 Cons
 ----

-* Your project will include code for mocked interfaces.
+* Your project will include code for mocked interfaces, although that code can be reused by all tests using the interface.

 * The code in question has to be written, although the code generator bundled with Mocklis makes this much easier.

-* We only look at mocking interfaces, not virtual base classes.
+* We can only only mock interfaces; not virtual base classes.
 This could potentially be changed down the line, but it would make code generation a little bit harder (need to make sure there are no name clashes) and it is not felt to be that common a thing to do.